slyall/www-darkmere/content/linux.conf.au_guide.md

 +++
 author="Simon Lyall"
 date=2017
-linktitle="(unofficial) Linux.conf.au Guide"
+linktitle="(Unofficial) Linux.conf.au Guide"
-title="The (unofficial) Linux.conf.au Guide"
+title="The (Unofficial) Linux.conf.au Guide"
 +++

 Please note this document is not an official publication of Linux Australia or the Linux.conf.au Organisers.
 You should read the official website first before reading this.
-This document is designed to cover everyone from corporate "suits" and 17 year old smelly geek types, so while some of the advice seems obvious to you, it might not to others.
+This document is designed to cover everyone from corporate *suits* and 17 year old smelly geek types, so while some of the advice seems obvious to you, it might not to others.

 Please email me with corrections.

-## What is new(ish) / different in 2017
+## What was new(ish) / different in 2017
 * No Swag Bag
 * Lunch is catered
 * Freeform text fields on the badge